yingweiwo

 Therapeutic Uses

-/EXPL THER:/ Aldosterone is important in the pathophysiology of heart failure.
-In a doubleblind study, we enrolled 1663 patients who had severe heart failure and a left ventricular ejection fraction of no more than 35 percent and who were being treated with an angiotensin-converting-enzyme inhibitor, a loop diuretic, and in most cases digoxin.
-A total of 822 patients were randomly assigned to receive 25 mg of spironolactone daily, and 841 to receive placebo.
-The primary end point was death from all causes.
-The trial was discontinued early, after a mean follow-up period of 24 months, because an interim analysis determined that spironolactone was efficacious.
-There were 386 deaths in the placebo group (46 percent) and 284 in the spironolactone group (35 percent; relative risk of death, 0.70; 95 percent confidence interval, 0.60 to 0.82; P<0.001).
-This 30 percent reduction in the risk of death among patients in the spironolactone group was attributed to a lower risk of both death from progressive heart failure and sudden death from cardiac causes.
-The frequency of hospitalization for worsening heart failure was 35 percent lower in the spironolactone group than in the placebo group (relative risk of hospitalization, 0.65; 95 percent confidence interval, 0.54 to 0.77; P<0.001).
-In addition, patients who received spironolactone had a significant improvement in the symptoms of heart failure, as assessed on the basis of the New York Heart Association functional class (P<0.001).
-Gynecomastia or breast pain was reported in 10 percent of men who were treated with spironolactone, as compared with 1 percent of men in the placebo group (P<0.001).
-The incidence of serious hyperkalemia was minimal in both groups of patients.
+/EXPL THER:/ Aldosterone plays a crucial role in the pathophysiology of heart failure.
+In a double-blind study, we enrolled 1663 patients with severe heart failure, left ventricular ejection fraction not exceeding 35%, who were receiving angiotensin-converting enzyme inhibitors, loop diuretics, and (in most cases) digoxin.
+A total of 822 patients were randomized to receive 25 mg spironolactone daily, and 841 patients received placebo.
+The primary endpoint was all-cause mortality.
+The trial was terminated early after a mean follow-up period of 24 months due to the effectiveness of spironolactone determined in the interim analysis.
+There were 386 deaths (46%) in the placebo group and 284 deaths (35%) in the spironolactone group; relative risk of death 0.70; 95% confidence interval 0.60 to 0.82; P < 0.001).
+The risk of death was reduced by 30% in the spironolactone group, attributed to a decrease in the risk of death from progressive heart failure and sudden cardiac death.
+The frequency of hospitalization due to worsening heart failure was 35% lower in the spironolactone group than in the placebo group (relative risk of hospitalization 0.65; 95% confidence interval 0.54 to 0.77; P<0.001).
+Furthermore, patients receiving spironolactone showed significant improvement in heart failure symptoms according to the New York Heart Association (NYHA) functional classification (P<0.001).
+In men receiving spironolactone, 10% reported gynecomastia or breast pain, compared to 1% in the placebo group (P<0.001).
+The incidence of severe hyperkalemia was extremely low in both groups.

-MEDICATION (VET): Spironolactone can be used with furosemide to control ascites.
+Veterinary use: Spironolactone can be used in combination with furosemide to control ascites.

 Drug Warnings

-For more Drug Warnings (Complete) data for SPIRONOLACTONE (17 total), please visit the HSDB record page.
+For more complete data on drug warnings for spironolactone (17 in total), please visit the HSDB record page.

 Pharmacodynamics

-Spironolactone has a potassium-sparing diuretic effect.
-It promotes sodium and water excretion and potassium retention.
+Spionolactone has potassium-sparing diuretic effects.
+It promotes the excretion of sodium and water and the retention of potassium.
 It increases renin and aldosterone levels.
-Spironolactone is a mineralocorticoid receptor antagonist and has a low affinity for the glucocorticoid receptor.
-It also exhibits progestogenic and anti-androgenic actions as it binds to the androgen receptor and, to a lesser extent, estrogen and progesterone receptors.
-Spironolactone exhibits anti-inflammatory effects.
+Spironolactone is a mineralocorticoid receptor antagonist with a low affinity for glucocorticoid receptors.
+Spironolactone has progesterone and antiandrogenic effects because it binds to androgen receptors and to a lesser extent to estrogen and progesterone receptors.
+Spironolactone also has anti-inflammatory effects.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.